Ferry passengers greeted with light

 The Auckland Ferry Building in Auckland, New Zealand, is the hub of the city's ferry system and sees 13,000 passengers pass through its ferry terminal every day.
 The much-admired Ferry Building has a striking daytime presence because of its Edwardian Baroque architectural style and location on Waitemata Harbor, Auckland's main anchorage and port area.
 But by night only the building's lower level was illuminated, and unsightly light spillover from taller adjacent buildings muddled its façade.

 "The entire project has been completely seamless, from the supply of the light fittings to the ultimate performance of the lights," said Architect Peter Reed of Salmond Reed Architects.
-"The design and position has been perfect and has complemented our designs effortlessly.
+"The design and position have been perfect and has complemented our designs effortlessly.
 We knew it would look great.
-The renderings convinced us and the result is fantastic."
+The renderings convinced us, and the result is fantastic."